 A single current electrode method known as the mise-a-la-masse method was first described by Schlumberger (1920).
-To date, most published applications of the mise-ala-masse method involve mining applications that provided qualitative information on the extent and continuity of metallic ore bodies.
+To date, most published applications of the mise-a- la-masse method involve mining applications that provided qualitative information on the extent and continuity of metallic ore bodies.
 With this method, an electrical current is passed directly into an ore body while steady state electrical potentials are measured at the land surface or in boreholes (Parasnis, 1967).
-Ketola (1972) described measurements to map several ore bodies in Finland.
+Ketola (1972) described measurements made to map ore bodies in Finland.
 Mansinha and Mwenifumbo (1983) delineated two vein-type mineralized zones in Canada.
 Eloranta (1985) compared measurements obtained with different electrode arrangements.
+Eloranta (1986)

-Eloranta (1986) described the electrical potential field from a single current electrode near a vertical contact.
+Hydrology Program, Department of Geology and Geological Engineering, University of Idaho, Moscow, Idaho described the electrical potential field from a single current electrode near a vertical contact.
 Bowker (1987) described electrical potential field measurements to evaluate the size of slab-like ore bodies.
-Dey and Morrison (1979) simulated the three-dimensional potential distribution from an electrical point source for an arbitrary three-dimensional distribution of conductivity.
+Dev and Morrison (1979) simulated the three-dimensional potential distribution from an electrical point source for an arbitrary three-dimensional distribution of conductivity.
 Newkirk (1982) used a three-dimensional model to interpret apparent resistivity responses for three-dimensional bodies near a buried electrode.
-Beasley and Ward (1986) used a three-dimensional model to simulate the electrical potential field from a single current electrode near fracture zones.
+Beasley and Ward (1986) used a threedimensional model to simulate the electrical potential field from a single current electrode near fracture zones.
 They modeled thin conductive bodies with orientations of vertical, horizontal, 30 degrees, and 60 degrees.
 Beasley and Ward (1986) found that the maximum depth at which a body can be detected at the land surface depends on the position of the current electrode and the contrast in conductivity.
-Wilt and Tsang (1985) used the three-dimensional model of Dey and Morrison (1979) to simulate changes in apparent resistivity due to the presence of a buried prism of contaminated ground water within an aquifer.
-Wilt and Tsang (1985) concluded that the mise-a-la-masse method may be used to roughly characterize the contaminant mass and its boundaries.
-Bevc and Morrison (1989, 1991) showed that a strong asymmetric anomaly(difference dipole as referred to later) developed during a salt water injection experiment when baseline electrical potential data were subtracted from post-injection data).
-Osiensky and Donaldson (1994, 1995) and Osiensky (1995) showed that the misea-la-masse method can be useful for the delineation of tracer plumes.
+Wilt and Tsang (1985) used the 3-dimensional model of Dev and Morrison (1979) to simulate changes in apparent resistivity due to the presence of a buried prism of contaminated ground water within an aquifer.
+They concluded that the mise-a-la-masse method may be used to roughly characterize the contaminant mass and its boundaries.
+Bevc and Morrison (1989; 1991) showed that a strong asymmetric anomaly(difference dipole as referred to later) developed during a salt water injection experiment when baseline electrical potential data were subtracted from post-injection data).
+Osiensky and Donaldson (1994; 1995) and Osiensky (1995) showed that the mise-a-la-masse method can be useful for the delineation of tracer plumes.
 However, the degree of success depends on the conductivity contrast between the plume and its surroundings.